 Letting Children Watch TV – Setting Time Limits

-You can pull your children away from the clutches of the TV with a bit of planning and setting the tone of television watching as a reward, not an expectation.
+You can pull your children away from the clutches of the TV with a bit of planning and by setting the tone of television watching as a reward, not an expectation.

 Share: